canonical/discourse-gatekeeper/README.md

               github_token: ${{ secrets.GITHUB_TOKEN }}
     ```

-    a branch name with `upload-charm-docs/migrate` will be created and a pull
+    a branch name with `discourse-gatekeeper/migrate` will be created and a pull
-    request named `[upload-charm-docs] Migrate charm docs` will be created
+    request named `[discourse-gatekeeper] Migrate charm docs` will be created
     targeting the default branch of the repository.
 In order to ensure that the
     branches can be created successfully, please make sure that there are no
     existing branches clashing with the name above.
 Please note that the